manishmadugula/Notes/Code/java_multithreading.md

     ```java
     synchronised("mon")
     ```
+- You also shouldn't use objects like Integer, which you plan to modify because they also are immutable.
+So the following code won't work.
+    ```java
+    synchronized(x){
+        x++; // This will create a new Integer object each time the value is incremented.
+    }
+    ```
+  - When in doubt, you can use ```System.identityHashCode(object)``` to see if you are dealing with the same object or not.

 - Monitor object can also be thought of as lock.
 - Monitor object can be passed in constructor and shared across multiple threads, such that only one thread can get access of monitor object's lock.